 On the other hand if they have all the information from the off this gives buyers faith and confidence that the business they are buying is well run and organised and therefore worthy of their investment of time…and money.

 We handle all of the enquiries for you.

 When a buyer finds your advertisement, they can call us or make an enquiry there and then.
-Once they do, the Bonza Sale System immediately and automatically sends out a confidentiality form.
-Once signed, you get updated and we them with your Business Profile.
-We then follow up ever 2-3 business days to get all questions answered and assist the buyer to progress towards making an offer on your business.
-We do all the heavy lifting, so you don’t have to.
+Once received, we immediately send out a confidentiality form.
+Once signed, you get updated and we send them your Business Profile and follow up ever 2-3 business days to get all questions answered and assist the buyer to progress towards making an offer on your business.
+We do all the heavy lifting, so you don’t have too.